 Talking about sexuality is particularly important if you want your views to help guide your child’s own sexual decision-making process.

-Talking about sexuality is just as important for children with special needs.
+Talking about sex and sexuality is just as important for children with additional needs.

-It’s vital to give your child information that’s relevant to her in a way she can understand.
-When talking about sexuality with your child with special needs, consider her:
+Your child needs information that’s relevant to him in a way he can understand.
+When you’re talking about sexuality with your child with additional needs, consider his:

 - decision-making skills

 - ability to think through the outcomes of actions